An Easy and Healthy Avocado Soup Recipe That's Keto Diet-Approved

 1. In a medium skillet, heat 2 tablespoons of the olive oil over medium heat.
 Add onion, serrano chiles, and garlic; cook, stirring occasionally, until the onion is slightly soft, about 2 minutes.
 Set aside.

 2. Scoop the avocado flesh into a large bowl; mash.
 Add the sauteed onion mixture, broth, 1/3 cup of the lime juice, the cilantro, water, salt, black pepper, and cumin.
-Transfer half of the mixture to a food processor; blend until smooth.
+Transfer the mixture to a food processor; blend until smooth.
 Pour through a fine-mesh strainer into a large bowl.
-Pour through a fine-mesh strainer.
-Cover and chill at least 3 hours.
+Cover and chill at least 20 minutes.

 3. In a large skillet, heat the remaining 1 tablespoon olive oil over medium heat.
 Add the pumpkin seeds and cook until they begin to pop and are slightly toasted, about 3 minutes.
 Add the remaining 2 tablespoons lime juice and the chili powder.
 Cook and stir until the lime juice has completely evaporated.
 Let cool.